It is the story of one remarkable place and two remarkable men.

-On the police force only a few months at age thirty in 1909, William “Ad” Campbell pounded the toughest beat in town—the Acre.
-But in the contest of W. A. Campbell versus Hell’s Half Acre, Campbell felt that the Acre was the underdog.
+William Addison (“Ad”) Campbell, who had been on the police force only a few months in 1909, nonetheless pounded the toughest beat in town—the Acre.
+But in the contest of Ad Campbell against Hell’s Half Acre, Campbell felt that the Acre was the underdog.

 Campbell pounded his beat with the zeal of a reformer.
 Clip is from the August 13 Star-Telegram.

 Officer Campbell knew no fear.
-His superiors, on the other hand, did know fear: the fear that Campbell would get killed on the beat.
+His superiors, on the other hand, did know fear: the fear that Campbell’s zeal would get him killed on the beat.
 In fact, Campbell made so many enemies with his by-the-book policing of the Acre that his superiors on more than one occasion assigned other officers to guard him as he walked his beat.

-On July 10, 1909 Campbell, with two “guardian angel” officers in tow, was walking down 12th Street between Rusk (Commerce Street today) and Calhoun streets when he passed Bob Hammond, owner of the Dew Drop Inn on the eastern fringe of the Acre.
+On July 10, 1909 Campbell, with two “guardian angel” officers in tow, was walking down 12th Street between Rusk (Commerce Street today) and Calhoun streets when he passed Bob Hammond, owner of a saloon on East 13th Street at Jones Street on the fringe of the Acre.
 On the mean streets of the Acre, Bob Hammond managed to stand out as gratuitously mean.
 Campbell had been warned about Hammond.
 As the saloon owner walked past Campbell and the other two officers, the two guardian angels were close enough to Hammond to later claim that Hammond “gritted his teeth . . . and reached for his gun.”

-In response, Campbell shot at Hammond three times, hitting him twice—once in each leg.
+In response, Campbell drew his gun and shot at Hammond three times, hitting him twice—once in each leg.
 Despite such wounds, Hammond ran to the Standard Theater, where he was arrested and “disarmed.”
-Historians Richard Selcer and Kevin Foster, in their Written in Blood (Volume 1), write that Hammond did not have a gun on him.
+Although the newspaper story says Hammond was carrying a gun, historians Richard Selcer and Kevin Foster, in their Written in Blood (Volume 1), write that Hammond did not have a gun on him.
 Note that the news story says that on the previous Thursday night, four officers had accompanied Campbell on his beat because police had heard that an attempt would be made on Campbell’s life.
 Clip is from the July 11 Star-Telegram.

 One month later, about 9:40 p.m. on August 12, officer Campbell, with officer Tom Jones tagging along, walked past the window of a room above the Jockey Club at 1315 Rusk Street in the Acre.
 A single blast from a shotgun fired from the window peppered Campbell with buckshot, killing him.